-The goal of the Master of Arts in Art Therapy with an Emphasis in Counseling program is to educate students on theory and techniques that facilitate the use of creativity through art media for emotional, psychological, and spiritual growth.
+The goal of the Master of Arts in Art Therapy with emphasis in Counseling program is to educate students on theory and techniques that facilitate culturally and trauma informed practices within art therapy and counseling including use of creativity through art media for emotional, psychological, and spiritual growth.

-- To provide instruction, experience, and resources for students according to the educational guidelines of the American Art Therapy Association. - To foster the student's ability to integrate theories of art therapy, counseling, wellness, and psychopathology as related to the therapeutic self. - To foster the student's development of appropriate art therapy and counseling skills utilized in treatment. - To foster independent learning, critical thinking and the ability for the student to articulate their own meaning of art therapy. - To foster a community of learning and mutual support during and after the residencies.
+- To prepare competent entry-level Art Therapists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains - To provide instruction, experience, and resources for students according to the educational guidelines for art therapy education programs through the Commission on Accreditation of Allied Health Education Program. - To foster the student's ability to integrate theories of art therapy, counseling, and psychopathology as related to the therapeutic self. ⊚ - To foster the student's development of appropriate art therapy and counseling skills utilized in treatment. - To foster independent learning, critical thinking and the ability for the student to articulate their own meaning of art therapy. - To foster a community of learning and mutual support during and after the residencies.